Los Angeles Homicide Attorney

 Murder in the first degree

-The punishment for Murder in the 1st Degree, regardless of the theory under which it is prosecutes, is a mandatory 25 years to Life.
+The punishment for Murder in the 1st Degree, regardless of the theory under which it is prosecuted, is a mandatory 25 years to Life.

 Acted willfully, deliberately, and with premeditation: